Best Antivirus Software Android Central 2020

 Sometimes it feels like installing an antivirus program is too much work or costs more than you're willing to invest.
 While your iOS likely has some antivirus protections included, they aren't foolproof, and viruses and other threats can, and do, sneak in to attack your system.
 If your computer is running slower, closes browsers and programs without notice, or redirects you to webpages you aren't trying to reach, you're most likely infected.
 Malware is smart enough to recognize antivirus programs and try to avoid letting you download a good portion of them.
 However, Malwarebytes is a program that is specifically designed to outsmart viruses and allow you to download it.

 Malwarebytes doesn't cost you anything, and the minute it's installed, it starts looking for any threats on your system.
-Unlike other programs that have free malware locating tools on their websites, Malwarebytes doesn't just find threats then leave the removal up to you.
+Unlike other programs with free malware locating tools on their websites, Malwarebytes doesn't just find threats then leave the removal up to you.
 Malwarebytes also rounds up the threats, quarantines them, and will permanently remove them, so you don't have to do any of the dirty work.

 This program doesn't have real-time protection, so it can't stop future threats.
 For this, you will need to purchase an antivirus program like Bitdefender.
 Also, Malwarebytes doesn't recognize, nor stop, most ransomware infections.
 But overall, it is the best solution for getting rid of threats already downloaded and recking havoc on your computer.